 Does Martha like it a little quieter when she has her weekly visits with the gals?
 Let's tuck her into that nice quiet corner by the window.
 Anticipating your customers needs will make them feel special, seen, and give you the opportunity to be their new "go to spot".

-5 - Share the hits to increase restaurant profit.
+5 - Share the hits, to increase restaurant sales.

 6 - Make it a vibe.

-ace where people want to visit.
+Make sureyour restaurant is a place people want to visit by considering the vibe.
 Are the lights too bright?
 Music too loud?
 How might it look to guests when they look around.
 It is important to remember that guests are there to relax, so make their environment a great one.
 A great environment will let the customer feel more happy and relaxed, and a great mood, means more spending!

 Not able to offer dine in at this time?
 That doesn't mean the customer should miss out on the dining experience.
 Offer your customers a little something while they wait, offer them a seat, or simply remember their name and greet them kindly.
 They will come back!